Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Results and Discussion

 \subsection{Overview of the event}

 From October 10-14, 2024, solar coronal mass ejections affected Earth's magnetosphere, resulting in the second-strongest geomagnetic storm of solar cycle 25.
 Figure~\ref {fig:Wind summary} demonstrates the high-resolution IMF and plasma parameters obtained from the Wind spacecraft.
-The panels display IMF magnitude, components, solar wind velocity components in the geocentric solar ecliptic (GSE) coordinate system, proton density, and temperature, respectively, from 10-13 October 2024.
-The sudden changes in IMF, bulk velocity, density, and temperature indicate that the shock arrived after 14:00 UT.
-The shock is followed by a turbulent region characterized by fluctuating IMF magnitude and components, elevated proton density and temperature, and typical of the ICME sheath.
+The panels display the IMF magnitude and components, solar wind velocity components in the geocentric solar ecliptic (GSE) coordinate system, proton density, and temperature, respectively, from 10-13 October 2024.
+The sudden changes in IMF, bulk velocity, density, and temperature indicate the shock arrival after 14:00 UT, followed by a turbulent region characterized by fluctuating IMF magnitude and components, elevated proton density, and temperature.
 After 10th October at 22:00 UT, IMF-$B_{z}$ underwent a sudden transition to negative, followed by a smooth variation of other magnetic field components.
-The reduced proton density and temperature, plasma beta, and smooth IMF variations suggest the presence of an ICME-MC.
-Between 11 October at 06:00 UT to 12 October at 12:00 UT we observe increments of $v_{y}$ and $v_{z}$ above -50 km/s (figure~\ref{fig:Wind summary}d) along with sustained field-aligned suprathermal electron pitch-angle distribution (figure~\ref{fig:Wind summary}e), and low ion $\beta$.
-These might indicate multiple ICMEs, although the evidence is inconclusive and requires further investigation.
+The reduced proton density and temperature, as well as plasma $\beta$, suggest the presence of an ICME MC.
+Between 11 October at 06:00 UT to 12 October at 12:00 UT, we observe increments of $v_{y}$ and $v_{z}$ above -50 km/s (figure~\ref{fig:Wind summary}d) along with sustained field-aligned suprathermal electron pitch-angle distribution (figure~\ref{fig:Wind summary}e), and low ion $\beta$.
+These might indicate multiple ICMEs, although the evidence is inconclusive and further investigation is necessary.
 A noticeable dip in IMF magnitude, abrupt magnetic field variation, and local proton density enhancement were observed on 11 October at 06:00 UT within the highlighted MC, which will be further discussed in a separate section. \\

 The simulated CME propagation using the physics-based Wang-Sheeley-Arge (WSA)-Enlil model is shown in Figure \ref{fig:enlil}.
 The CME propagation is simulated based on initial CME parameters obtained from DONKI (\url{https://kauai.ccmc.gsfc.nasa.gov/DONKI/search/}).
 The model's prediction of the CME's arrival at Earth is nearly consistent with the observations.
 Further details and simulation outputs could be retrieved from \url{https://ccmc.gsfc.nasa.gov/ror/results/viewrun.php?runnumber=Ankush_Bhaskar_122525_SH_1}.
 Several spacecraft in the interplanetary medium and near Earth recorded this event.